 The alleged driver in that incident had a lengthy rap sheet, (which included being a registered sex offender with an outstanding arrest warrant from Nevada), and had been arrested just weeks earlier for attempting to run over a woman at a gas station.
 Given his history, he should have been held after that episode.
 Instead, he was released on a mere $1,000 bond and went on to commit mass murder in Waukesha.

-Surely the good people of Ohio were paying attention to that incident and will now stand in united opposition to 2 pieces of legislation - Senate Bill 182 and House Bill 315 - aimed at dismembering cash bail and eliminating the bail bond agent in their state.
+Surely the good people of Ohio were paying attention to that incident and will now stand in united opposition to two pieces of legislation - Senate Bill 182 and House Bill 315 - aimed at dismembering cash bail and eliminating the bail bond agent in their state.
 Right?
 Not quite.

-With everything from vaccine mandates to soaring inflation and all the activity surrounding the holidays, it seems both bills are effectively flying under the radar, slowly working their way through the Ohio legislature with the help of anti-bail zealots at the now-discredited Arnold Ventures.
+With everything from vaccine mandates to soaring inflation and all the activity surrounding the holidays, it seems both bills are effectively flying under the radar, slowly working their way through the Ohio legislature with the help of anti-bail zealots at the now-discredited Arnold Foundation.

 The classic definition of insanity is doing the same thing over and over and expecting different results.
 In this case, the "thing" in question is eliminating bail and releasing virtually everyone on personal recognizance (PR).
 That philosophy was responsible for what happened in Waukesha.
 It's also the motor driving the plague of smash and grab mall robberies currently underway in California.